losrobbos/d04-b-snippets/3-react/README.md

 ## Abbreviations & Terms

-Bundler => an applicaton that "merged" javascript & other assets like CSS files together and optimizes them (e.g. reduce filesize so the assets load as quickly as possible in the browser)
+Bundler => an applicaton that merges javascript & other assets like CSS files together and optimizes them (e.g. reduce filesize so the assets load as quickly as possible in the browser)

 Build process => the process that triggers the bundling & optimization.
 The result is usually a folder called "build" or "dist" (= distribution => optimized for distributing / deployment)